slexisvn/query_engine/docs/06-scale/45-morsel-driven-parallelism.md

 Two other things in that output are worth holding onto.
 The parallel run was **slower**.
 And the filter did not disappear into some generic thread pool — it disappeared into one specific call, `runAggregate`.

+## Claiming a morsel

+With ten input chunks and three chunks per morsel, workers can claim ranges `[0,3)`, `[3,6)`, `[6,9)`, and `[9,10)`.
+Each atomic claim reserves a disjoint range before the worker starts processing it.
+A faster worker may claim several ranges while another processes one.
+This hand-worked schedule explains load balancing without assuming that worker 1 always receives the first rows.

 ## What actually ran

 The engine does not parallelize operator by operator.
 It looks for a **fragment**: a chain of scan, filter, and projection ending at a table, with an aggregate on top. [`extractScanChain`](../../src/execution/fragment-spec.ts) walks down from the aggregate's child and accepts exactly three node types: